crealu/mern-boilerplate/README.md

 # A MERN Boilerplate
-This project contains boilerplate code and files that for developing a web application with MongoDB, Express, React, and Node (MERN).
+This project contains boilerplate code and files for developing a web application that uses MongoDB, Express, React, and Node (MERN).

 &nbsp;
 ## Requirements